 Orlando, Florida, is known around the world as being the tourism capital of America.
 Between the theme parks and beaches just a short drive away, Orlando brings millions of people to Florida every year.
 Most people spend their time at one of the big theme parks, but what many people don’t realize is that there’s a street that’s full of smaller touristy things.
 I-Drive, or International Drive, is basically Orlando’s version of the Las Vegas Strip.
 Tons of restaurants, hotels, museums, and attractions can be found up and down I-Drive.
 It’s popular among Orlando residents as a way to escape the theme parks while still having a “staycation” tourist experience.
-Here are the top ten things I recommend checking out on I-Drive!
+Here are the top ten things recommended to check out on I-Drive!

 Titanic: The Artifact Exhibition is a walk-through museum featuring nearly 200 artifacts recovered from dive expeditions of the famous RMS Titanic.
 You’re transported back in time to 1912 as you wander through the exhibits, admiring a variety of artifacts from cookware, notes, makeup, jewelry, furniture, and more.
 Employees are dressed in era regalia and you’re occasionally joined by Captain Smith and his crew while you’re on your self-guided journey through time.
 They also offer a themed gala dinner party that you can check out as an addition to the museum or as a stand-alone experience.